I tried CRUDing the new S3 Annotations feature and performing cross-search with Annotation Table + Athena

 --region ap-northeast-1

-In addition to retrieving annotations for individual objects via API, you can perform cross-search of annotations across an entire bucket using SQL.
-We verified the procedure for enabling the S3 Metadata Annotation Table and accessing it from Athena.
+In addition to retrieving annotations for individual objects via API, you can perform cross-object SQL searches across all annotations in a bucket.
+We verified the procedure for enabling the S3 Metadata Annotation Table and querying it from Athena.

 Relationship with S3 Metadata

 The Annotation Table is an extension of the "S3 Metadata" infrastructure announced at re:Invent 2024.
-S3 Metadata previously provided a Journal Table that records object creation and deletion events, and an Inventory Table that is a snapshot of the object list.
-With the S3 Annotations release, an Annotation Table has been added for cross-searching annotation payloads.
+S3 Metadata previously provided a Journal Table that records object creation and deletion events, and an Inventory Table that is a snapshot of the object listing.
+With this S3 Annotations release, an Annotation Table has been added for cross-object searching of annotation payloads.

-All of these are configured using the same MetadataConfiguration and are commonly stored on S3 Tables (Apache Iceberg).
+All of these are configured under the same MetadataConfiguration and stored on S3 Tables (Apache Iceberg).

 Comparison with Conventional Architecture

-Previously, when you wanted to perform cross-search on metadata associated with S3 objects, it was common to store it in an external database (such as DynamoDB).
-DevelopersIO has also introduced architectures like the following.
+Previously, when you wanted to store metadata with S3 objects and perform cross-object searches, the common approach was to save the data to an external database (such as DynamoDB).
+DevelopersIO has also introduced architectures like the following:

 | Perspective | Conventional architecture (S3 + Lambda + DynamoDB) | S3 Annotations |